 The archival materials brought together in the "Heritage Archive Gallery" at the Norman Foster Foundation, engage history as a medium with which to forge new architecture.
-These diverse works share an architectural approach defined by a commitment to creating new public spaces, introducing natural light, and re-establishing legible navigation in response to careful consideration of past and present conditions.
+These diverse works selected for this collection share an architectural approach defined by a commitment to creating new public spaces, introducing natural light, and re-establishing legible navigation in response to careful consideration of past and present conditions.

 · Sackler Galleries, London, UK, 1985-1991

 · Great Court at the British Museum, London, UK, 1994-2000